All Episodes

 They're terrified.

-Oh no, you can't say that, that's not funny.
+Oh, no, you can't say that.

-Oh look, he made a joke that some gay people might interpret as possibly stereotyping gays.
+Oh, look, he made a joke that some gay people might interpret as possibly stereotyping gays.

 We can't say that.

-And uh a couple of young guys were sitting at the uh at the joining table and they're like picking out what movie, they're thinking about what movie they want to watch.
+And a couple of young guys were sitting at the joining table and they're like picking out what movie.

-Because unlike Barack Obama, they don't have a full-time movie projectionist uh to cater to their so they're talking about what m and they and they said uh some th th they were looking at the list and The Dictator came up, which was a film that Sasha Baron Cohen made, I think it was last year, basically about a Gaddafi like crazy dictator.
+So they're talking about what they said they were looking at the list and The Dictator came up, which was a film that Sasha Barron Cohen made, I think it was last year, basically about a Gaddafi-like crazy dictator.

-And they said, Oh no, that's a terrible film.
+And they said, oh, no, that's a terrible film.

 That's not funny.

-Oh no, and the other guy agreed, no no, no, that's not funny at all.
+Oh, no, no, that's not funny at all.

 That's not funny at all.

-And you're not allowed, so he's making jokes.
+And you're not allowed.

 He's an equal opportunity offender, Sasha Baron Cohen.